interview with Mr. Dog's designer: Cynthia Wigginton

 To tell all of my rock and roll stories would require many more interviews, but certainly a memorable night was opening for The Pogues at The Fillmore Auditorium in San Francisco in 1987.
 It was with my first band, The Bedlam Rovers, and I was primarily the fiddler.
 This was perhaps our third show ever, and The Pogues were performing with Joe Strummer of The Clash.
 It was a rather terrifying night in many ways as we were playing this historic venue, very early in our band's existence, with our heroes.
 There were also loads of skinheads in the audience and my dad was positioned amongst them for this sold out show.
 Courtney Love was purported to be in the balcony.
 Later in the evening, our drummer was ejected from a side door.
 I'm not sure what happened there as Andrew is the most peaceable of guys.
 My dad ended up in jail and he is an upstanding citizen.
 After we left the stage, Joe Strummer told us, 'Nice set, kids.'

 Cynthia Wigginton works out of San Francisco, California.
 She is currently studying web coding at the California College of the Arts under Chris Koehler.
 Bermuda Triangle Service's latest record, 'Yoo Hoo', can be purchased on iTunes or via CDBaby.
-Adam and Cynthia's upcoming picture book with author Nina Laden, 'Are We There Yet?', can be pre-ordered via Amazon.
+Adam and Cynthia's upcoming picture book with author Nina Laden, 'Are We There Yet?', can be ordered via Amazon.
 And, of course, you can purchase Mr. Dog's Christmas right here!
 Say hello to Cynthia directly at wig@cynthiawigginton.com